TULiberalArts/Anthropology/pages/resources.md

 We hold bi-monthly meetings where professors discuss their areas of specialization and we organize trips to museums and events, a graduate student panel, fundraisers, ethnic food nights, and other fun events.
 It's a great organization to become involved in, especially if you seek guidance in continuing your studies in anthropology at the graduate level.

-Meetings of the Undergraduate Anthropology Association (UAA) are generally held every other Wednesday at 5:00 in the Fishbowl (Gladfelter Hall room 212).
-For further information, contact the association's president, Kelly Steckler, [ksteck44@temple.edu](mailto:ksteck44@temple.edu), or the vice-president, Jordan Galczynski, [jordan.galczynski@temple.edu](mailto:jordan.galczynski@temple.edu); or you can contact us at the association's email address, [templeuaa@gmail.com](mailto:templeuaa@gmail.com).
+For further information, contact the association's president, Emily Marron, [emily.marron@temple.edu](mailto:emily.marron@temple.edu) or use the association's email address, [templeuaa@gmail.com](mailto:templeuaa@gmail.com).

 ## Graduate Resources